jeanmolossi/learn-graphql/README.md

 ### :man_teacher: Explaining folders

+- `@types/` have the index definition file.
+Add the user in request of Express
 - `shared/` are the folders with the content that will be shared in all application
   - Inside that we have `infra/http/`.
 That are the http layer of the application
   - We have too `infra/graphql/`.
 That are the graphql layer, all the contents depends of the graphql should be inside that layer